Questions and Answers

 May we meet with John Rex Endowment staff before we submit a letter of intent?
 (Posted: 3/28/2014)

-Interested parties are welcome to email or call our Program Associate, Gladys Hairston, with specific questions.
+Interested parties are welcome to email or call our Program Officer, Gladys Hairston, with specific questions.
 Either she or our Program Director, Kate Shirah, will respond within a timely manner.
 However, program staff do not meet with individuals to discuss a project idea at the letter of intent stage of the application process.

-We would like to apply for a Nonprofit Capacity Building support, but have not yet selected our consultant.
+We would like to apply for Nonprofit Capacity Building support, but have not yet selected our consultant.
 Are we still able to submit our letter of intent or application prior to the consultant selection?
 (Revised: 5/1/2017)

 When applying for Nonprofit Capacity Building funding, it is not necessary to have identified your consultant prior to submitting a letter of intent.
 All applicants invited to submit a full application need to identify their consultant by the time they submit their application.
 We have found that organizations that have not identified their consultant often don’t have a clear picture of the work to be done or how to budget appropriately for the activities to be conducted.
 In rare cases, we will accept an application for a Capacity Building grant if the consultant has not been identified.
-Please contact Gladys Hairston (email@example.com or 919-838-1110 x6) to discuss your specific situation before submitting your Capacity Building grant application.
+Please contact Gladys Hairston (email@example.com or 919-838-1110 x6) to discuss your specific situation before submitting your Nonprofit Capacity Building grant application.

 Review Of Applications